 This restaurant is known for it's thunderstorms.
 Yep, you dine in a rainforest and every 20 minutes or so there is a downpour.
 (Food gets a little soggy at times but it's fun to watch.
 Not really, it only rains along the walls.)

 The Rainforest Cafe is part of the Landry's chain of restaurants.
 There are 32 locations including 2 in Walt Disney World.
 One here in Animal Kingdom and one at Disney Springs.

-Rainforest Cafe at Animal Kingdom
+Animal Kingdom Location

-The Animal Kingdom Cafe is located right outside of the Animal Kingdom.
+The Animal Kingdom Rainforest Cafe is located right outside of the Animal Kingdom.
 Literally right outside the entrance.
 As you look at the ticket booths from the parking lot, it's tucked right over to the left.
 You don't have to even enter the park.
 But if you are in the park, you can enter through the park entrance.

 Of the two, this location is the least crowded.